Family Building Path: Foster Care

 3. Is fostering the right way to start my family?

 One thing to ask yourself is, “Am I driven by the desire to give a child a supportive, safe and loving home, no matter how temporary?”
 If your answer is “yes,” you could be making a positive difference in a child’s life that goes far beyond what you may ever see or understand.
-But if your answer is “no,” that doesn’t necessarily mean foster parenting is not for you.

 4. What is foster care like from the child's perspective?

-This is thanks to the Supreme Court ruling, on June 26, 2015, which struck down all bans on same-sex marriage in the country.
-This ruling, in turn, paved the way for gay foster care and adoption to become legal across the country.
-On March 31, 2016, a Mississippi federal judge ruled that the state’s ban on same-sex couples was unconstitutional, making Mississippi the last state to have such a law overturned.
-Since then, gay foster care and adoption has been legal in all 50 states and Washington, DC.
+The first thing you should know is that LGBTQ+ folks can absolutely become foster parents.
+This has been the case since June 2015, thanks to a Supreme Court ruling that struck down all bans on same-sex marriage.
+More specifically, on March 31, 2016, a Mississippi federal judge ruled that the state’s ban on same-sex couples was unconstitutional, making that state the last in the nation to have such a law overturned.
+Since then, LGBTQ+ foster care and adoption has been legal in all 50 states and Washington, DC.

 6. What is a home study?

+The name ‘Home Study’ is misleading — as the process is about much more than having a social worker visit your home.
+It includes background checcks and interviews with each member of your household, examinations of your financial, physical and mental health, your educational background, your parenting plans and style, and guidance for training.
 It is also a vital tool in preparing your growing family for the questions and realities ahead: race, identity, belonging, grief, curiosity about birth family, answering nosy questions from strangers and teaching your child how to respond to racial bias are some of the common themes addressed during this process.

-For more information on how to prepare for the Home Study please enroll in GWK Academy
+For more information on how to prepare for the Home Study please enroll in GWK Academy.

-There are several steps involved in becoming a foster parent.
-Some are more extensive and detailed than others.
 Although the foster system is managed differently state-to-state, the overall process is similar no matter where you live.

 Emergency Care